you are there

 on Terschelling, The Netherlands

-In order for Naja to be here, Oerol will host Emke Idema.
+In order for Naja to be here, Oerol hosts Emke Idema.

 Emke is Being Here